what is kombucha?

 is your kombucha alive? what does that mean?

 We brew our kombucha using traditional methods and high quality ingredients to produce a rich population of microscopic beneficial bacteria.
 We consider our kombucha to be alive because we do not filter or pasteurize thus preserving the full spectrum of probiotics, enzymes and nutrients found in the fermented liquid.
+This is also why it must be kept cold at all times.

 how many grams of sugar & calories are in one serving?

 There are approximately 7-8 grams of sugar or 30 calories in each 12 oz serving of kombucha.
 Our cans contain one 12 oz serving.
 We use only the necessary amount of sugar to ferment the tea and promote probiotic growth but not more than that.
+We have sourced the earth-friendliest organic cane sugar available to us.
+The honey and maple syrup used to ferment our kefirs come from a very local, very nice farm in Granville, NY.

 is your water kefir dairy-free?